Penobscot Valley High School

 Penobscot Valley High School (PVHS) is a 9–12 school serving approximately 140 students in Howland, Maine, United States.
 PVHS also employs approximately 28 teachers.
-PVHS is the only 9-12 school in SAU 31.
+PVHS is the only 9-12 school in School Administrative Unit 31.

 Notable achievements

 On December 4, 2008, Usnews.com released their latest list of "Best High Schools" in the United States.
 Users were also able to search state by state, and Penobscot Valley High School was ranked the 8th best school in Maine.
 Penobscot Valley was also the only High School in Penobscot County, that was mentioned on the list.
 P.V.H.S. was awarded a "Bronze" overall, from U.S. News.